 Requirements for a Certificate of Proficiency in Conversational Spanish

 Studies leading to a Certificate of Proficiency in Conversational Spanish are designed for individuals with no background in Spanish.
-The program accommodates people wanting to learn Spanish so that they can communicate proficiently with people in another culture, increase professional qualifications, or gain new skills and expertise.
+The program accommodates people wanting to learn Spanish to communicate proficiently with people in another culture, increase professional qualifications, or gain new skills and expertise.
 Courses at the 1000- and 2000-level focus on basic language skills in listening, speaking, reading, and writing.
-Courses at the 3000-level emphasize oral linguistic competence through discussion of cultural and socio-political issues in the Hispanic world.
+Courses at the 3000-level emphasize oral linguistic competence by discussing cultural and socio-political issues in the Hispanic world.

 A Certificate of Proficiency in Conversational Spanish consists of:

 - 18 semester hours of courses in the following sequence:

 - 1010-1020 Introductory Spanish

 - 2010-2020 Intermediate Spanish

 - 3030-3040 Advanced Spanish